-The Collaborative Diversity Conference (CDC) seeks to provide information and resources through a review of best practices and approaches that promote the value of diversity and inclusion.
-Higher education, public entities as well as our business and corporate communities, in today’s national climate need to not only speak about diversity, inclusion, cultural consciousness/competency and inclusive excellence, they must lead in minimizing the divisiveness, polarization and hostility directed towards any of our citizens and residents who “live, learn, and earn” in our communities.
+The Collaborative Diversity Conference (CDC) seeks to provide information, resources and approaches that promote the value of diversity and inclusion.
+Higher education, the public sector as well as our business and corporate communities, in today’s national climate need to not only appreciate the value of diversity, inclusion, cultural consciousness/competency and inclusive excellence, they must lead in minimizing the divisiveness, polarization and hostility directed towards any of our citizens and residents who “live, learn, and earn” in our communities.

 The CDC theme, presentations, sessions and workshops will demonstrate various efforts to address the resurgence of racism, anti-immigrant and anti-LGBTQ+ sentiments and even discriminatory actions taken against those from diverse religious backgrounds.
-Research shows that valuing diversity and being intentional increases cognitive sophistication, creates a return on investment in productivity and expands social capital for all.
+Research shows that valuing diversity and being intentional increases our cognitive sophistication, creates a return on investment in productivity and expands social capital for all.

-Higher education plays a critical role in this effort across multiple sectors and we will illustrate and demonstrate how collaboration with the public, private and corporate sectors can make diversity and inclusion real for all stakeholders, but also how inclusive excellence minimizes racial divisiveness, polarization, and hostility in 2018 and beyond.
+Higher education plays a critical role across multiple sectors.
+The 6th Annual Collaborative Diversity Conference will illustrate and demonstrate how collaboration with the public, private and corporate sectors can not only make diversity and inclusion real for all stakeholders, but also how inclusive excellence minimizes racial divisiveness, polarization, and hostility in 2018 and beyond.